gonative-cc/sui-native/bitcoin_executor/demo.md

     6. Output the raw hex of that transaction.

 - Option B: Manual Steps
-  Check the bitcoin-cli docks for it.
+  Check the bitcoin-cli docs for it.

 ### Step 3: Submit Bitcoin Blocks to the Sui Execution Layer